 The coal-fired power plant is still dominant in the supply mix of electricity for the entire market.
-Supply from new and renewable energy power plants was still relatively low in 2022 - ie, around 14.11% of the energy mix.
+Supply from new and renewable energy power plants was still relatively low in 2023 - ie, around 13.1% of the energy mix.
+It fell short of the 17.9% target that the government has aimed for for the year to realise its 2025 target (ie, 23%).